-Banks, realtors, investors, and government agencies had decades prior developed policies and practices that entrenched segregation in the housing market to the distinct disadvantage of black homebuyers.
-The Federal Housing Administration (FHA), for example, adopted procedures developed by the same real estate industry that designed restrictive covenants and effectively excluded black homebuyers from the mortgage market, subsidized and insured by the federal government.
-The agency drew up maps that graded areas by alleged lending risk, shading black or racially changing neighborhoods in red to identify them as prima facie "high risk"-a practice that came to be known as "redlining."
+Banks, realtors, investors and government agencies had decades earlier developed policies and practices that institutionalized segregation in the housing market to the distinct disadvantage of black homebuyers.

+The Federal Housing Administration (FHA), for example, adopted procedures that were developed by the same real estate industry that designed restrictive covenants and which effectively excluded black homebuyers from the mortgage market subsidized and insured by the federal government.
+The agency drew up maps that graded areas by alleged lending risk, shading black or racially changing neighborhoods in red to identify them as prima facie "high risk" - a practice that came to be known as "redlining."
 The FHA thus made clear to lenders where it would not provide mortgage backing.
-(Aaronson, et al., 2019; McPherson, 1972)
+(Aaronson et al., 2019; McPherson, 1972)

-A 1939 Home Owners' Loan Corporation "Residential Security Map" of Chicago shows discrimination against low-income and minority neighborhoods.
-The residents of the areas marked in red (representing "hazardous" real-estate markets) were denied FHAbacked mortgages.
+A 1939 Home Owners' Loan Corporation "Residential Security Map" of Chicago shows discrimination against low-income and monority neighborhoods.
+The residents of the areas marked in red (representing "hazardous" real-estate markets) were denied FHA-backed mortgages.
 (Map development by Frankie Dintino)

-As a 2017 FHA report suggests, redlined maps had a "meaningful negative effect on homeownership, house values, rents, and vacancy rates with comparable time patterns to the effects on racial segregation.
+As a report by the FHA in 2017 suggests, redlined maps had a "meaningful negative effect on homeownership, house values, rents, and vacancy rates with comparable time patterns to the effects on racial segregation.
 This suggests that there was significant housing disinvestment in the wake of restricted credit access."
 (Aaronson, et al., 2019)

-So while white Americans were buying homes financed with bank loans insured by the federal government and protected by regulation, building equity as they paid down mortgages, and receiving titles at purchase, federal policy and banking practices pushed black Americans into a secondary, unregulated market that often left them stripped of any wealth they had accumulated-or hoped to accumulate-through home ownership.
+So while white Americans were buying homes financed with bank loans insured by the federal government and protected by regulation, with equity building as they paid down mortgages and title passing at purchase, federal policy and banking practices pushed black Americans into a secondary, unregulated market that very often left them stripped of any wealth they had accumulated, or hoped to accumulate, through home ownership.

-In this policy context, sellers and speculators in local housing markets exploited black families eager to buy homes.
-These families had few options other than purchasing "on contract," a sale product that cleverly offered the illusion of buying a home, but as Coates has said, "combine[d] all the responsibilities of homeownership with all the disadvantages of renting-while offering the benefits of neither."
-(Coates, June 2014)
+In this policy context, sellers and speculators in local housing markets exploited black families eager to buy homes, but left with few options other than to purchase their home through a contract, a sale product that cleverly offered the illusion of buying a home, but as Coates has said, "combine[d] all the responsibilities of homeownership with all the disadvantages of renting while offering the benefits of neither" (Coates, June 2014)